zalando/skipper/docs/kubernetes/routegroups.md

-Since this type of weighted traffic switching can be used in combination with the Traffic predicate, it is possible to control the routing of a long running A/B test, while still executing gradual traffic switching independently to deploy a new version of the variants, e.g. to deploy a bugfix only to one variant.
+Since this type of weighted traffic switching can be used in combination with the Traffic predicate, it is possible to control the routing of a long running A/B test, while still executing gradual traffic switching independently to deploy a new version of the variants, maybe to deploy a fix only to one variant.
 E.g:

 ```yaml
 apiVersion: zalando.org/v1